 The government does it own evaluation of the results of its promises (from the mandate letters) at canada.ca/results, which redirects to https://www.canada.ca/en/privy-council/campaigns/mandate-tracker-results-canadians.html.
 It lists its peacekeeping commitments as "Underway – on track" (defined as "progress toward completing this commitment is unfolding as expected").

-The government's self-evaluation is inaccurate, if not outright false.
-Over half-way through the term of the current government, the contribution to UN peacekeeping reached an all-time low (January 2018), and has hardly picked up since then.
-Ironically, the same month that Canada hosted a peacekeeping pledging conference (Vancouver, November 2017), the number of Canadian uniformed personnel in UN peacekeeping was lower than at any other point since the creation of peacekeeping forces in 1956, and fall even lower in the months afterwards.
+The government's self-evaluation is inaccurate, if not outright false, at the present time.
+The contribution to UN peacekeeping is now at an all-time low (surpassing the previous low of January 2018).
+Ironically, the same month that Canada hosted a peacekeeping pledging conference (Vancouver, November 2017), the number of Canadian uniformed personnel in UN peacekeeping was lower than at any other point since the creation of the first peacekeeping force in 1956, and has decreased since.
 The current contribution is less than half that of the previous government (on average).
-The government is not on track.
+The government is not "back" and is not on track to meet the promises, even with 200+ to be deployed shortly.
 Furthermore, for a country that seeks to champion women in peacekeeping, it is not leading by example, with just three women military persons deployed in UN peacekeeping operations.

-This webpage is updated on a monthly basis (around mid-month, after UN statistics for the end of the previous month are released).
+This webpage is updated on a monthly basis (around mid-month, after UN statistics for the previous month-end are released).
 The assistance Nic Baird and Dr. Danielle Stodilka in data gathering is gratefully acknowledged .
 A copy of this page can be found at peacekeepingcanada.com.